In the Service of University Libraries

 The SIG-L contributes to IATUL's service portfolio to support member libraries through collaborative activities and adhoc initiatives that will be identified through the SIGs annual work plan.
 The group will meet online on a periodic basis and provides a yearly update at the Annual IATUL conference.

-SIG-Leadership currently has ten members:
+SIG-Leadership currently has nine members:

 MemberPositionUniversityCountry